-Click the Zotero button at the bottom of your browser to open your library.
-At the top left is a folder button with a green plus sign.
-Click this to create a new "collection."
+At the top left of the Zotero application window is a folder button with a plus sign.
+Click this to create a new collection.

 Create collections to organize your references.
 Collections are like file folders on your computer, but a reference can be in more than one collection at a time.
 In other words, a book on the Civil War could be filed in your "Civil War" collection, your "Georgia History" collection and your "19th Century America" collection without having to make three copies of the reference.

-With Zotero version 6, it's now possible to add highlighted annotations directly to saved PDFs.
+With Zotero versions 6 and 7, it's possible to add highlighted annotations directly to saved PDF and EPUB files.
 Open the document in Zotero's built-in PDF reader and highlight the text you wish to annotate in up to five different colors.

 If an article or any other item saved to your Zotero library has been retracted, Zotero will flag it for you and warn you should you try to cite it in a document you are writing.
 This service is a partnership between Zotero and Retraction Watch.